 Historical Significance Of WW2 Font

 The WW2 font, also known as the Fraktur font, has a significant historical background.
 During the Nazi regime, Germans widely used it as a symbol of their culture and heritage.
 They banned the font after the war due to its association with the atrocities committed during the Holocaust.
-Today, some people argue that we should avoid using the WW2 font due to its past associations.
+Today, some argue that we should avoid using the WW2 font due to its past associations.

 During World War II, the German government commissioned the development of a new font, “Fraktur,” to be handy for official documents and publications.
 Sharp angles and a distinctive blackletter style characterized this font.
-As the war progressed and Germany faced increasing international pressure, the government began to distance itself from the font, which was seen as too closely associated with Nazi propaganda.

 How To Use German WW2 Fonts

 These fonts, such as Fraktur and Blackletter, were handy prominently by the Nazi regime in propaganda.
 Today, the use of these fonts is often seen as controversial due to their association with the atrocities committed during the war.
+Here are some tips for using German WW2 fonts.

 - Research the history of WW2 fonts to understand their context and significance.